 \subsection{Key Components}

-The rest of this subsection introduces two important components of our \tedloc method -- the generation of pseudo-labels of patches and the pre-processing of text embeddings.
+The rest of this subsection introduces two important components of our \tedloc method, the generation of pseudo-labels of patches and the pre-processing of text embeddings.

-\textbf{Patch-level pseudo-label generation.} To train our model we propose to leverage patch-level pseudo-annotation corresponding to FG and BG patches.
-However, since such annotations are not available in the WSOL setting, we consider an off-the-shelf pre-trained CAM-based classifier.
-Such models can yield a discriminative map to localize a target class which is adequate during training.
+\textbf{Patch-level pseudo-label generation.} To train our model, we propose to leverage patch-level pseudo-annotation corresponding to FG and BG patches.
+However, since such annotations are not available in the WSOL setting, we consider an off-the-shelf pre-trained classification model with a CAM method.
+Such models can yield a discriminative map to localize a target class, which is adequate during training.
 Generally, any CAM-based model can be used~\cite{choe2020evaluating, murtaza2025realistic, rony2023deep} to generate localization cues that can be leveraged for training.
 During the training of our model, we randomly sample few FG/BG patch locations for each training image at each training step to avoid overfitting.
-This pseudo-labelling technique has been shown to be effective in guiding learning~\cite{murtaza2023dips, belharbi2022fcam}.
-In our experiments, we sample the same number of FG/BG locations to maintain a balanced ratio between the two classes. $\omega$ denotes the set containing the sampled patches for both FG/BG while $\omega^+$ contains only the selected FG patches. $y^{\prime}_p \in \{0,1\}$ is used as the patch pseudo-label where $0$ is BG and $1$ is FG.
+This pseudo-labeling technique has been effective in guiding WSOL learning~\cite{belharbi2022fcam, murtaza2023dips}.
+In our experiments, we sample the same number of FG/BG locations to maintain a balanced ratio between the two classes. $\omega$ denotes the set containing the sampled patches for both FG/BG, while $\omega^+$ contains only the selected FG patches. $y^{\prime}_p \in \{0,1\}$ is used as the patch pseudo-label where $0$ is BG and $1$ is FG.